Big Game Tag Application Process

 Deadline generally mid-April

-Hunters must complete the applications(s) and make sure they are mailed in time, or completed online, so that they arrive at the Wildlife Administrative Services Office in Fallon by the deadline.
+Hunters must complete the applications(s) online by the close of the application period deadline.
 The deadline is generally around mid-April for the main big game draw.
 Guided applications (submitted by guides) are generally due in mid-March.
-Current year's deadlines will be posted on our Applications page.
+Current year's deadlines will be posted on our Applications Deadlines page.

 Party applications are only accepted for mule deer, cow elk, and antelope (shorter than ears) hunts.

-For online applications, both residents and nonresidents need only to submit the the nonrefundable fees and the license fee (if purchasing the license to acquire a bonus point).
+For online applications, both residents and nonresidents need to submit the the non-refundable application fee, predator management, online convenience fee and the license fee (if purchasing a license).

 - $15 for elk